 1.8.2.7 normative reference: The whole or parts of another document where the referenced document contains provisions which, through reference to it, constitute provisions to the referring document.

+1.8.2.7bis rapporteur group meeting: A meeting of a Question that is not collocated with a study group meeting or a meeting of the working party to which this Question is reporting.

+1.8.2.7ter study group meeting: A meeting of a study group, possibly collocated with meetings of some or all of its working parties, and meetings of some or all of its Questions.

 1.8.2.8 text: The "text" of Recommendations is understood in a broad sense.
 It may contain printed or coded text and/or data (such as test images, graphics, software, etc.).

+1.8.2.8bis working party meeting: A meeting of a working party, possibly collocated with meetings of some or all of the Questions reporting to this working party.

 1.8.2.9 work item: An assigned piece of work, which is identifiable with a Question and which has specific or general objectives, which will result in a product, such as a Recommendation, for publication by ITU-T.

 1.8.2.10 work programme: A list of work items that are owned by a study group.